Meet the Artists

 The Georgetown Lombardi Arts and Humanities Program promotes a holistic approach to healthcare for patients, caregivers, medical staff and visitors through the use of music, dance, expressive writing and visual arts.
-Professional artists-in-residence work in patient rooms, clinics, waiting rooms, hallways and conference spaces of MedStar Georgetown University Hospital, helping to create an environment of realing and resilience.
+Artists, musicians, and performers have joined the team to engage with those in the hospital.
+Professional artists-in-residence work in patient rooms, clinics, waiting rooms, hallways and conference spaces of MedStar Georgetown University Hospital, helping to create an environment of healing and resilience.

 Michelle, a writer who discovered the benefits of writing over thirty years ago when she had breast cancer, came to Lombardi in 2009.
 Nancy Morgan, the Director of the Arts and Humanities Program at the time, trained Michelle in expressive writing.
 Michelle then combined this training with her other love: mix media arts.
 In her effort to promote the benefits of writing and self-care, Michelle leads workshops in which staff make journals or cards using a whole range a mix media materials.
 When the staff makes cards, Michelle asks each participant to write an encouraging note to him/herself and address an envelope with his/her address.
 Michelle mails them at a later date.
 Staff report being surprised and pleased by the notes from their earlier selves.
 Additionally, during her travels, Michelle discovered Beglaris, a modern form of worry beads, which she makes with patients in the Lomabrdi waiting room – they have become a huge success.
 Patients and caregivers enjoy choosing from a wide variety of beads, the color of the string, and then stringing the beads themselves.
 Once they return to their seats, they can be seen fingering their beads while reading the meditation and information sheet they are also given.
 Patients have reported that the beads have reduced their stress and have brought them a great deal of joy.

 Jennifer Wilkin Penick